 Amazon predicts this could become a thing within the next decade, according to NBC News.

-Then again, maybe we don’t want to know everything our pups and kitties think about us.
+Then again, maybe we don’t want to know everything our pups and kitties think about us. false

 The detractors might have a point, too.